Sipho-Haraba-Tesladigitech/DA_Cop/README.md

 # Driveby-attack

-To be able to run the proxy, you must install Tor browser first(https://www.torproject.org/download/)
+To run the server execute the following command: gunicorn app:src/main.py